CA Number on Trucks

 What Trucking Registration Does California Require for Intrastate Carriers?

 Finally, once you meet all those requirements, you can apply for a certificate of public convenience and necessity from the CPUC (California Public Utilities Commission).
-You'll then be able to legally operate as an intrastate trucker in California!
+You'll then be able to operate as an intrastate trucker in California legally!
 So, don't put off getting registered.
 Our organization can help your carrier start operating in California ASAP.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 Summary: What Are CA Numbers on Trucks?